frnkly/laravel-keen/README.md

     {
         // By adding a deferred event, we can continue working on the request
         // without waiting on a reply back from Keen.io.
 The event will be
-        // processed once the request is done--automatically and transparently.
+        // processed once the request is done–automatically and transparently.
         $this->client->addDeferredEvent('order-shipped', [
             // Event data...
         ]);